yumobennyyang/portfolio-website/src/content/portfolio/neo-tetra.md

 &nbsp;

 The result came out as follows.
-The faintlier makred ones are questionable, but I was generally happy with the legibility of most forms.
+The faintlier marked ones are questionable, but I was generally happy with the legibility of most forms.

 &nbsp;